infinityredux/pymongo_inmemory/README.md

 ## What's new?

+### v0.6.3
+- Added `port_offset` parameters, to facilitate running multiple mongo instances in parallel when starting at the same time.
+(If they all start simultaneously, then all will select the first open port, which causes errors.)

 ### v0.6.2
 - Fixed potential error with connections failing (especially on Mongo 7+.))
 - Created semver and url reversing helper functions.